Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 Standing on the banks of the Saint Lawrence River, Habitat 67 is a stunning project that uses 365 prefabricated modules.
 The resultant product was an amazing structure with a whopping 158 residential units.

-For each of the units, Safdie included a terrace and a roof garden, accessible by an internal staircase.
-And the terraces were not just for decoration, but they also served an important purpose.
+For each unit, Safdie included a terrace and a roof garden accessible by an internal staircase.
+The terraces were not just for decoration, but they also served an important purpose.
 They helped to keep the building cooler in the summer months.

-Also, each prefabricated module would guarantee sufficient airflow and sunlight.
-And the units also come in 15 varying sizes.
-They range from one-bedroom units, around 600 sq. ft, to four-bedroom units, 1800 sq. ft.
+Each prefabricated module guarantees sufficient airflow and sunlight.
+The units also come in 15 varying sizes, ranging from one-bedroom units around 600 sq. ft. to four-bedroom units around 1800 sq. ft.

-However, there was a slight challenge with accessing the units.
-For instance, units couldn’t use one vertical elevator due to the structure’s geometrical design.
-Therefore, Moshe envisioned the use of three elevator cores, plus giving each unit access from the external pedestrian streets.
+However, accessing the units was a slight challenge.
+For instance, due to the structure’s geometric design, units couldn’t use one vertical elevator.
+Therefore, Moshe envisioned using three elevator cores and giving each unit access from the external pedestrian streets.

 But, to reduce energy consumption from these elevators, Moshe Safdie envisioned that the elevators make stops on every fourth floor.
 This way, there would be less interruption than when the elevator stops on every floor.

-Generally, this was a pretty ambitious project, and it’s no surprise that construction costs spiraled out of control.
-In the end, the project’s total cost was about double what Safdie had initially estimated.
+Overall, this was a pretty ambitious project, and it’s no surprise that construction costs spiraled out of control.
+Ultimately, the project’s total cost was about double what Safdie had initially estimated.

 However, this didn’t help much.
 The whole project would require CAD$22 million.
 This meant that each home would cost CAD$140,000 to build.
 Not a small amount of money for a small home!

-Subsequently, this made it extremely hard for Safdie to gain the necessary trust from the Canadian government.
+Subsequently, this made it extremely hard for Safdie to gain the necessary trust of the Canadian government.
 It also meant that the rental charges would be high to help recover the high construction cost of the building.
-And this was a big blow – considering the initial intention of the project; to create affordable housing.
+Considering the project’s initial intention was to create affordable housing, this was a big blow.

 Finances were not the only challenge with Habitat 67.
-For instance, it was pretty hard to do maintenance on the units.
-Since each unit had its terrace, it was challenging to access the upper floors.
+For instance, it was pretty hard to maintain the units.
+Since each unit had a terrace, accessing the upper floors was challenging.

 The building also started to show wear and tear pretty quickly.
-In just a few years, the beautiful white exterior of the structure had turned into a dull gray.
-And this was largely due to the use of prefabricated materials that were not meant to last long but were utilized to minimize spiraling costs.
+The beautiful white exterior had turned into a dull gray in just a few years.
+This was largely due to prefabricated materials that were not meant to last long but were utilized to minimize spiraling costs.

-All these problems saw the Modern Utopianism idea somehow drift back into the shadows.
+All these problems saw the idea of modern utopianism drift back into the shadows.
 It was not the ideal architectural design that everyone admired anymore.
-It is only in the last decade that the idea has seen a resurgence.
+The idea has only seen a resurgence in the last decade.

 See Related: Most Beautiful Cities in the World